geerlingguy/ansible-role-jenkins/README.md

 If you are running Jenkins behind a proxy server, configure these options appropriately.
 Otherwise Jenkins will be configured with a direct Internet connection.

+    jenkins_restart_method: `service`

+You can change `jenkins_restart_method` to `safe-restart`, if you want to make sure all running jobs on the Jenkins server are completed.
+Otherwise `service` will restart the Jenkins systemd-service.

 ## Dependencies

 None.